resal81/PyTopol/README.md

 * Remove water molecules from the `psf` file before conversion.
 The tests for water topology conversion do not quite pass yet (see below).
 You can use `editconf` and `genbox` to add water to the system later on in GROMACS.
+This is rather involved:
+  * Make sure to add the appropriate `itp` files for the water and ions to the `top.top` file.
+  * You need to add `#define _FF_CHARMM` to the beginning of the topology file if you're using `charmm27.ff` water models.
+  * Also add the necessary atom types (for the chosen water model and ions) at the end of `[atomtypes]` in the `top.top` file.